Synthesizer V Studio 2 Launches AI Choir Voice Collection

 Getting started in Synthesizer V Studio 2 Pro

-Synth V2 is arguably Japan's best AI voice generation DAW.
+Synth V2 is Japan's best AI voice generation DAW.
 If you want to dip your toe in, they currently offer a free 14-day trial of the software.
 This link is for your convenience.
 Please notice that it does not have an affiliate code attached to it.

 You can use all of the voices commercially without additional licenses.